zxxxx-05/portfolio-frontend/README.md

 ## Deployment

-This frontend can be deployed to:
+This frontend is deployed on Vercel.
-- Vercel
-- Netlify
-- GitHub Pages
-- AWS Amplify

-### Vercel Deployment
+### Deploy to Vercel

 1. Install Vercel CLI: `npm i -g vercel`
 2. Run: `vercel`
-3. Follow the prompts and set environment variables
+3. Follow the prompts and set environment variables:

-### Netlify Deployment

-1. Build the project: `npm run build`
-2. Drag and drop the `dist` folder to Netlify
-3. Set environment variables in Netlify dashboard
+   - `VITE_API_URL`: Your backend API URL

 ## License